Centraldb/c7/README.md

 ```

-# Download the C7 and tools from Yeahreum.
+# Download the C7 and tools from Openc7.

 ```